Beloved Aleppo clown killed in airstrike

 Story highlights

-- Syrian youth worker Anas al-Basha killed in airstrike on Aleppo
+- Syrian youth worker Anas al-Basha killed in strike on Aleppo

 - Al-Basha dressed as a clown to entertain children trapped in the besieged city